grzegorz914/homebridge-melcloud-control/README.md

   * Fan speed.
   * Swing mode.
   * Vertical/Horizontal vane tilt angle.
-* Possible control of Heat Pump:
+* Control of Heat Pump:
   * Comming soon...
-* Possible control of Energy Recovery Ventilation:
+* Control of Energy Recovery Ventilation:
   * Comming soon...
 * Home automations and shortcuts can be used to control the devices.
 * MQTT Client publisch all available data from all detected devices.